Aliases for CPLX1 Gene

 GeneCards Summary for CPLX1 Gene

 CPLX1 (Complexin 1) is a Protein Coding gene.
-Diseases associated with CPLX1 include Myoclonic Epilepsy, Familial Infantile and Chromosome 4P Deletion.
-Among its related pathways are Transmission across Chemical Synapses and Neurotransmitter Release Cycle.
+Diseases associated with CPLX1 include Epileptic Encephalopathy, Early Infantile, 63 and Myoclonic Epilepsy, Familial Infantile.
+Among its related pathways are Neurotransmitter Release Cycle and Synaptic vesicle cycle.
 Gene Ontology (GO) annotations related to this gene include syntaxin binding and syntaxin-1 binding.
 An important paralog of this gene is CPLX2.